 Are there contracts to support these?
 What are distributors agreements worth?
 How much is recurring income and what type?

 A concentration of customers and indeed suppliers will be one of the first areas a buyer will review.
 An overdependence will pull down their valuation.
 So, in preparing for a sale there should be sufficient time to achieve a good spread of customers and suppliers.

 Vendor due diligence

 It is an independent assessment of your business from the point of view of what it looks like to a buyer.
-The report will give them an opportunity to put their business into a state the buyer will understand before the sale of the business is started.
+The report will give you the seller an opportunity to put your business into a state the buyer will understand before the sale of the business is started.

 It has two distinct advantages:

 - Any problems to the buyer are identified at an early stage and reduction in value is avoided; and